Sony Alpha A7000: everything we know so far

 - Pricing could be around $1,849 / £1,799

-The Alpha A7000 could launched as early as CES 2019 later this month, though Sony might want to avoid it getting lost in the noise of an array of other products and launch it a little later in the month.
+When are we likely to see the A7000?
+It could be as early as CES 2019 later this month, though launched a little later in the month.
 Failing that, Sony could opt to reveal it at Japan's CP+ imaging show at the end of February.

 As for cost, it's likely that'll it cost more than the A6500, which is retailing for about $1,199/£1,199.
 We can't see it quite hitting the price of the Alpha A7 III (around $1,999/£1,849), but we think it'll be not far off considering the potentially impressive spec of the camera.